OktaIT/opp-ldap/README.md

 4. Log files are located in /opt/OktaProvisioningAgent/logs

 ### Connector
 During development, the connector was hosted on Tomcat and used Maven to build the war.
-So those two packages will need to be installed,
+So those two packages (and Java) will need to be installed,

-####Install Java (required to install Tomcat)
+####Install Java (required to install Tomcat and Maven)
 1. Install
 	- sudo yum install java-1.7.0-openjdk-devel
 2. Set the JAVA_HOME environment variable (required for Apache Maven)